joshgrib/2017S-coursework/hss371a/notes/20170307_roadToThePC.md

 * 1974 - Sells scientific calculators with Japanese components
 * 1976 - Buys MOS Technology Inc. of Norristown, Pennsylvania
     * MOS comes with the MOS 6502 processor, made in 1975
-        * The MOS 6502 is used all over the place for decades, in the Apple II
+        * The MOS 6502 is used all over the place for decades, in the Apple II, PET, Commodore, Atari, Tamagotchi
         * Full features and inexpensive
         * Anyone could buy a chip
         * Everyone has access to documentation